Text Search and Auto-Code

 Carrying out a text search

-To open the tool, select the Code > Search & Code > Text Search from the main menu.
+To open the tool, select the Search & Code tab and from there Text Search.

 Select documents or document groups that you want to search and click Continue.

 Select the base unit for the search and the coding: